altaga/Artic/README.md

 https://www.alliedmarketresearch.com/computer-vision-market-A12701#:~:text=The%20global%20computer%20vision%20market,around%20it%20just%20like%20humans.

- # Apendix I:
+ # Appendix I

-Artic es una plataforma decentralizada de Oraculos basados en el procesamiento de AI en Edge.
+Artic is a decentralized platform of Oracles based on AI processing at the Edge.

  ## System's Architecture: